aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

 At a high level, the process to configure the WSfB is as follows:

-  1. Create a Microsoft Azure&nbsp;tenant
+  1. Create a Microsoft Azure tenant
   2. Configure a domain
   3. Optionally, configure AD Connect (or ADFS)
   4. Create or enable a Global Administrator in Azure AD